 A scissor activity that is easy to create is a great activity for the Occupational Therapist’s therapy toolkit.
 We used plastic Easter eggs from our Easter supply bin to hold a long strand of Easter grass.
 Both of these items can be found at your dollar store, making this a frugal way to address scissor skills.

 To create this Easter themed scissor activity, open up the plastic egg.
 Then, place a long strand of Easter grass in the egg and thread one end of the grass through the hole in the egg.
 Most plastic Easter eggs have a small hole in one end.
-If your’s doesn’t, then this activity won’t work.
+If yours doesn’t, then this activity won’t work.
 Simply look for an egg with the hole in one end of the plastic egg.
+And that’s it!

 Looking for more creative scissor skills activities?
 Try these: